rffscghg/MimiRFFSPs.jl/README.md

 # Add the Sps component as imported from `MimiRFFSPs`
 add_comp!(m, MimiRFFSPs.SPs, first = 2020, last = 2300)

-# Set country dimension and related parameter: this should indicate all the countries you wish to pull SP data for, noting that you must provide a subset of the three-digit ISO country codes you can find here: `data/keys/MimiRFFSPs_ISO3.csv`.
-In this case we will use all of them for illustrative purposes.
+# Set country dimension and related parameter: As of now this must be exactly the 184 countries in the following file, but we will add flexibility for this in the #future.
 all_countries = load(joinpath(@__DIR__, "data", "keys", "MimiRFFSPs_ISO3.csv")) |> DataFrame
 set_dimension!(m, :country, all_countries.ISO3)
 update_param!(m, :SPs, :country_names, all_countries.ISO3) # should match the dimension